5 Surprising Things to Do on the Virgin Islands

 Buck Island

-Buck Island is the only marine national park in the United States, a half-day excursion from St. Croix.
-While the marine park and corals are easily dead after years of overfishing and coral bleaching, there is a fabulous beach on the island that could not be more typically Caribbean: empty, vast, and ringed with palm trees.
+Buck Island is the only marine national park in the United States, and it is a half-day excursion from St. Croix.
+While the marine park and corals are quickly dead after years of overfishing and coral bleaching, there is a fabulous beach on the island that could not be more typically Caribbean: empty, vast, and ringed with palm trees.

 Jost Van Dyke